“To know and share God’s love”

 Part-time Supply Minister

 Gloria is a ‘recycled’ Methodist presbyter offering part-time ministry.
 She is full of energy and has a passion for ‘outside-the-box’ worship.
 She encourages people with her ability to creatively make personal faith discoveries with enthusiasm and love.

 The role is a busy one, coordinating the many and varied activities and groups, as well as the “nuts and bolts” of a vibrant and busy church.
 Keri and Ruth share the office times and are the first contact person and can help with, or direct, any enquiries as required.

 Our Chartwell Church facility is very well used by the Church and community.
-Ruth or Keri are your first point of contact if you wish to view our facilities or make a booking.
-Ruth liaises with the Property Committee and facility users and helps with the running of the Parish.
+Brad or Keri are your first point of contact if you wish to view our facilities or make a booking.
+Brad liaises with the Property Committee and facility users and helps with the running of the Parish.

 Family and Youth Worker

 Amanda is kept busy organising the many young people’s activities, from Mainly Music on a Friday morning to the YACC (Youth at Chartwell Church) group on a Sunday Night.
 Amanda organises Sunday School and Youth Group activities, the Light Party, Movie Nights, Messy Church and all the wonderful events our young people so much enjoy.

 Brad has joined Amanda in organising and working with the children and youth.
 Brad brings with him experience and many wonderful ideas.
 He is full of energy and has a great sense of humour.
 Brad is also studying at the University of Waikato.